 Cumin (pronounced "KYOO-min") is a spice made from the dried seed of a plant known as Cuminum cyminum, which is a member of the parsley family.
-Cumin is commonly used in Mexican, Middle Eastern and Indian cuisines, among many others.
+Cumin is commonly used in Latin American, Middle Eastern, North African, and Indian cuisines, among many others.

 History of Cumin

 Whole cumin seeds can be found packaged in the spice section of most grocery stores.
-It is often cheaper to buy cumin seed at an international market catering to those who enjoy Mexican, Indian, North African, or Middle Eastern cuisine.
+It is often cheaper to buy cumin seed at an international market catering to Latin American, Indian, North African, or Middle Eastern cuisine.
 The seeds can be kept in the freezer over a long period to maintain their flavor if you do not use them regularly.

-Cumin seeds (jeera) are often chewed as a digestive aid in India and may be offered at Indian restaurants for this purpose.
+Cumin seeds, also called jeera in Indian cuisine, are often chewed as a digestive aid in India and may be offered at Indian restaurants at the completion of a meal for this purpose.

 Ground cumin is readily available at most grocery stores in the spice aisle.
 More intense and nuanced flavor can be had by lightly roasting whole cumin seed and then grinding the seeds in a spice grinder or with a mortar and pestle.
-The flavor is intense, and you may take that into consideration when using measurements for a recipe and are grinding cumin from freshly roasted seed.
+The flavor is intense.
+You might want to take that into consideration when using measurements for a recipe and are grinding cumin from freshly roasted seed.
 Once ground, cumin will gradually lose its flavor over time and should be replaced regularly.